About the project

 Where we are now and next steps

-The draft Environmental Impact Study (EIS) is prepared, and the project team expects a Record of Decision (ROD) in late 2023, which will finalize the EIS.
+The draft Environmental Impact Study (EIS) has been prepared, and the project team expects a Record of Decision (ROD) to be issued by FHWA in 2025.
 The project is moving forward with securing funding, design, and geotechnical testing to understand the site conditions underground.
 The Hood River-White Salmon Bridge Authority was established on July 1, 2023, and now oversees the bridge replacement project.

 Cost & Funding